gnumonik/regtools/README.md

 At the moment this is **alpha** software.
 While everything appears to work (on my Windows 10 registry at least), there is no guarantee that it will work the registry hive you are examining.
 The binary format for the registry is not public, can change without notice, and may behave in ways that are not documented anywhere.

+Known issues:

-**At the moment regtools does not support deserializing `bd` or "Big Data" values.** None of the registry hives I have examined **have** any big data values as far as I can tell, so while it would be very easy to implement this, I need to find a registry file that definitely does contain them in order to test/develop the feature.
+ - **At the moment regtools does not support deserializing `bd` or "Big Data" values.** None of the registry hives I have examined **have** any big data values as far as I can tell, so while it would be very easy to implement this, I need to find a registry file that definitely does contain them in order to test/develop the feature.
+ - Timestamps might be off by a number of leap seconds.
+Need to find a way to check this.
+ - The

 # regtools